 Deciding which aged care option is right for you, your partner, your parent or your loved one, can be difficult – especially if you’re new to the world of aged care and not sure where to start.

-There are a number of traditional aged care options to choose from – from in-house care or living with family, or facility care – but an increasing number of older Australians and their families are looking to a new concept in aged care.
+There are a number of traditional aged care options to choose from – from in-house care, living with family, or a traditional aged care facility – but an increasing number of older Australians and their families are looking to a new concept in aged care.

 Group Homes that specialise in aged care are incredibly popular internationally – offering a number of benefits over and above those provided by traditional aged care institutions and rest homes.
 Want to learn what makes them different?
 Read on…

 Group Homes for aged care are not designed like care facilities – they’re homes first and foremost.
 The only difference between Group Homes and the houses they’re next door to is that they’re specifically designed to support the unique needs of people living beyond a diagnosis of dementia.

 Unlike aged care homes and facilities, which can tend to feel institutional and impersonal given their large-scale structure, Group Homes are homes, and are designed to feel like home.
 Home means different things to different people, for some it might be smells of home, for others it might be a place from their childhood.
 Familiarity can be a place that looks familiar, has sounds that are familiar or familiar smells.
 This comfortable feeling of being at home becomes part of the therapy for someone living with dementia as it creates a sense of belonging and purpose.
 The small scale and intimate nature of Group Homes is designed to be welcoming, and put new residents at ease.

 Group Homes are part of the community